kouloumos/bitcointranscripts/chaincode-labs/chaincode-podcast/address-relay.md

 Speaker 0: 00:02:49

 Well, I got interested in this space at first, not so much technical, but trying to understand how Bitcoin works.
-There was an essay I read that I liked very much and made me feel like I understood Bitcoin better, which was by also a physicist, I think, Michael Nielsen.
-He had a blog post there.
-And that was the first time I thought I really understood Bitcoin on a certain level, of course, and went deeper into it.
-I wanted to really understand how it works at a lower level, at the lowest level, the level of code.
-And I got interested in Bitcoin Core and started contributing the small thing first.
-Also, I still had a job at the same time, so I couldn't do this full-time.
-So I picked some smaller project, reviewed some PR, participated in the review club, which was great, which also started at the same time when I got interested in Bitcoin, and yeah, here I am.
+There was an essay I read that I liked very much and made me feel like I understood Bitcoin better, which was by also a physicist, I think,

 Speaker 2: 00:03:40